- Change the size of text and other items in the browser

-If you do this in Microsoft Edge (or other Chromium-based web browsers like Chrome or Opera), you will notice that Edge brings up a tab that tells you the zoom level percentage.
-You can click on the tab to increase or decrease the zoom percentage, or reset it back to 100%.
+If you do this in Microsoft Edge (or other Chromium-based web browsers), you will notice that Edge brings up a tab that tells you the zoom level percentage.
+You can click on the tab to increase or decrease the zoom percentage.
+Click the reset button, or press Ctrl+0 to go back to 100%.

 The Firefox browser looks a little different but does the same thing.
 As you can see, Firefox also lets you know that you can reset the zoom level by pressing Ctrl+0, which you can do with the other browsers too.

-Change the size of text, apps, and other items in Windows 10
+Change the size of text and other items in Windows 10

-The above info was focused on changing content size within the web browser.
+The section above focuses on changing content size within the web browser.
 Windows 10 also has the option to scale the size of text, apps, and other items.
 To do so, try the following:

 a.
 Press the Windows key, keep your finger on it and then press the I key (I for Information).
-This opens the Settings screen.
+The Settings screen will open.

 Windows + I – Settings